Lemon-Chad/jpizza-docs/source/nativefuncs.md

 - `bool<value>` : Converts the given value to boolean.
 - `list<value>` : Converts the given value to a list.
 - `dict<value>` : Converts the given value to a dictionary.
-- `func<value>` : Converts the given value to a function... for some reason.
 - `byter<value>` : Converts a list of numbers into a byte array.

 ## String Modifiers